naserdaneshi/BSC/README.md

 # BSC
 This is my first repository about designing Database and includes all scripts used in database.
-You can find my sample SQL query codes.
+You can find my sample SQL query codes both in sql server database after restoring and read the all .txt files.